-Continuing down the river one comes to the Bijela vrela ( “White Springs”), a natural phenomenon.
-These springs funnel water through underground tunnels from Žabljak for ten kilometres, passing unusually, under the riverbed of Tara end emerging on its right bank.
-After the oncoming two rapids Tara reaches Lazin kamen, its narrowest and deepest point: here the river shrinks to just 4 to 6 m wide, while its depth reaches 12 m.
+Continuing down the river one comes to the Bijela vrela (White Springs), a natural phenomenon.
+These springs funnel water through underground tunnels from Žabljak for ten kilometers, passing unusually, under the riverbed of Tara end emerging on its right bank.
+After the oncoming two rapids, Tara reaches Lazin kamen (Laza's Stone), its narrowest and deepest point: here the river shrinks to just 4 to 6 m wide, while its depth reaches 12m.
 River Draga is the most important tributary of Tara in its flow through the canyon.
-If descends from the Ljubišnja Mountain with a gradient of 88m per kilometer forming a small canyon 6 km long, known for its large number of eagles’ nests.
-Next comes Radovan luka (24 km from Splavišta), the sandy beach on the left bank; behind it is the flat terrain that gives home to a camp and a small motel, a usual overnight stop for rafters.
-While the right bank remains steep, the left one gradually opens forming a wide amphitheatre in which nests the village of Tepca.
-It lies more than a thousand meters below the rest of terrain that gives home to a camp and a small motel, a usual overnight stop for rafters.
-While the right bank remains steep, the left one gradually opens forming a wide amphitheatre in which nests the village of Tepča.
+It descends from the Ljubišnja Mountain with a gradient of 88 m per kilometer forming a small canyon 6 km long, known for its large number of eagles’ nests.
+Next comes Radovan luka (Radovan's Port, 24 km from Splavišta), the sandy beach on the left bank.
+Behind it is the flat terrain that gives home to a camp and a small motel, a usual overnight stop for rafters.
+While the right bank remains steep, the left one gradually opens forming a wide amphitheater in which nests the village of Tepca.

-It lies more than a thousand meters below the rest of the terrain to the south end enjoys an unusual form of solitude.
-At the side where this amphitheatre closes, the canyon is at its deepest measuring 1343m from the river to the Veliki Štuoc peak rising above the left bank.
-Further down one reaches Sige Bajlovića, cascading waterfalls descending into Tara from the height of 35 meters.
-Its waters originate from a still unexplored cave some 100 m uphill that has a small lake in it.
-River Sušica that has also carved an attractive canyon, flows into Tara from the left.
+Tepca lies more than a thousand meters below the rest of the terrain to the south end enjoying an unusual form of solitude.
+At the side where this amphitheater closes, the canyon is at its deepest measuring 1,343 m from the river to the Veliki Štuoc peak rising above the left bank.
+Further down one reaches Sige Bajlovića, cascading waterfalls descending into Tara from a height of 35 meters.
+Its waters originate from a still unexplored cave some 100m uphill that has a small lake in it.
+River Sušica which has also carved an attractive canyon, flows into Tara from the left.
 The Nozdruć spring and waterfall on the left side mark the exit from the area of the Durmitor National Park.
-Sige Jovovića also on the left is the largest waterfall in the canyon with a fall of 40m.
-Some five kilometers down to the river lay the Brštanovića and, Encijan camps ( the latter being on the riverbank that formally belongs to Bosnia and Herzegovina), 50 km of rafting from Splavište.
-These two camps, and one in Grab which also provides lodging in cottages, are the most common places for those preferring the shorter ( and cheaper) rafting.
+Sige Jovovića also on the left is the largest waterfall in the canyon with a fall of 40 m.

 Montenegro Hostel Team

-The centre of Jezera plateau and tourism on Durmitor is the town Žabljak keeping its olden looks with many nice wooden houses and steep roofs.
-The logs stocked at the front of the houses warn about the winter colds and the snows that can reach height of several meters.
-The town is young in origin: it came to being in 1870 when in the place of an old caravan stop a school, a church and the home of the clan captain were built.
-Scattered around its modest centre are old and new hotels as well as groups of weekend homes.
+The center of the Jezera plateau and tourism on Durmitor is the town Žabljak keeping its olden looks with many nice wooden houses with steep roofs.
+The logs stocked at the front of the houses warn about the winter colds and the snow that can reach a height of several meters.
+The town is young in origin.
+It came to being in 1870 when in the place of an old caravan stop a school, a church, and the home of the clan captain were built.
+Scattered around its modest center are old and new hotels as well as groups of weekend homes.
 The town’s main sight is the white stone mausoleum rising from the cemetery overlooking the town.
-It was built in memory of 2441 men and women from the area who gave their lives in WWII amongst them four were honored with the title of National Heroes, whose busts you can see inside; behind them is a relief by Rade Stankovic depicting the uprising against the occupation.
-Rising just to the south of the town is the peak Javorovača ( 1529m), with two ski-lifts leading to its top from where you will enjoy a panoramic view of Jezera plateau.
+It was built in memory of 2441 men and women from the area who gave their lives in WWII amongst them four were honored with the title of National Heroes, whose busts you can see inside.
+Behind them is a relief by Rade Stanković depicting the uprising against the occupation.
+Rising just to the south of the town is the peak Javorovača (1,529 m), with two ski-lifts leading to its top from where you will enjoy a panoramic view of Jezera plateau.